KawtharMu/Sales-Data-Analysis-ETL/README.md

 ### ETL Procedure

+<li> 	Extracted the data from the SQL Dump onto MySQL, creating a sales Database containing the following tables: Customers, Date, Markets, Products, Transactions.<br><br>
+<li>	Transformed the data to prepare it for loading onto Power BI, the transformation process included cleansing the data and establishing consistency:<br>
 1. Formula to remove -1 and 0 values from sales_amount column - in sales_transactions table

 `= Table.SelectRows(sales_transactions, each ([sales_amount] <> -1 and [sales_amount] <> 0))`